 Title image

-Spatialization, ambientation, rhythm-space harmony
+Immersion, ambientation, or rhythm-space harmony

-The musical or acoustic term « spatialization » indicates that the sounds might come from several places in the hall, in addition to the front stage or to the movie screen.
+The musical or acoustic term “immersion” or « spatialization » indicates that the sounds might come from several places in the hall, in addition to the front stage or to the movie screen.
 These sounds are able to move themselves in the hall space, sometimes in very complex ways.
-The term « spatialisation » does not presuppose any particular rule of the time-space organization of the sound movements, nor of their localization in the hall, differently of the rhythm-space harmony,
+But differently of the rhythm-space harmony, the term « immersion» does not presuppose any specific rule applied to the musical “conversations” between the poles located out of the stage, to the time-space organization of the sound movements, nor to their localization in the hall.

 [1] Esthétique de composition, Réflexions et recherches transdisciplinaires pour le XXIème siècle (Isabelle Sabrié, 2012.
 Inédit, tous droits protégés).